-I like to call these “letters,” instead of emails, because they must be friendly, interesting, non-sales-y, value-packed and timely.
-Here’s a typical example of a lead nurture letter, from Proofreadnow.com:
+I like to call these “letters,” instead of emails because they must be friendly, interesting, non-sales-y, value-packed, and timely.

-Lead nurturing letters are designed for lead generation thus should also have a call-to-action, where recipients can click through in order to learn more.
+Lead nurturing letters are designed for lead generation and should also have a call-to-action where recipients can click through in order to learn more.

 When you study the most valuable features of a marketing automation system, you’ll discover that lead nurturing takes a whopping 52%, surpassing even list segmentation at 28%.

-It’s not enough to acquire leads and pray they come to trust you one day.
+It’s not enough to acquire leads and cross your fingers that they come to trust you one day.
 It might never happen.